 Jennifer Gonzalez writes about contemporary art with an emphasis on installation, digital and activist art.
 She is interested in understanding the strategic use of space (exhibition space, public space, virtual space) by contemporary artists and by cultural institutions such as museums.
 More specifically, she has focused on the representation of the human body and its relation to discourses of race and gender.
 González has received fellowships from the Ford Foundation, the American Association of University Women, and the American Council of Learned Societies.
 She has published articles in numerous scholarly and art publications such as Journal of Visual Culture, Frieze, Bomb, Diacritics, Archives of American Art Journal, Camera Obscura, Open Space and Art Journal.
 She has lectured extensively at universities and art museums nationally and internationally and teaches regularly at the Whitney Museum Independent Study Program, New York.

-To avoid waiting, please use this doodle poll to sign up for a time slot: https://doodle.com/poll/8qg32kyegsq4cfh6
+All meetings will take place remotely.
+Please reference this Google Doc for the Zoom link and to sign up for a meeting time: